-Native mobile apps can take advantage of the core level hardware features.
-They offer a richer experience to consumers, something which was not possible in case of mobile web.
-However, with advancements in technology, a new approach towards mobile web is diminishing the gap between native apps and mobile web.
+Native mobile apps can leverage a wide range of core hardware features.
+They offer a richer experience to consumers, which was not possible in the case of mobile websites.
+However, with advancements in technology, a new approach — Progressive Web Apps — is bridging the gap between native apps and mobile websites.

-A PWA is not an API or a technology, but it is a web development approach that uses a combination of tools and technologies already available to create targeted, ideal user experiences.
+A PWA is not an API or specific technology, but it is a web development approach that implements a combination of tools and technologies already available to deliver an ideal experience to the targeted users.

 (Image Source: developers.google)

-It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the home screen, and loads as a top-level, full screen experience.
+They load quickly, even on low-speed internet connections, send relevant push notifications, shows an icon on the home screen, and is displayed on a full screen.

-This makes it important for ecommerce stores to have a mobile first strategy in place.
-However launching a mobile app is not always the best policy when it comes to mobile first strategy.
-There are several countries where internet penetration is still in its adolescent stage.
-In such regions, consumer use low end devices which makes it difficult for a mobile app to function properly.
+Therefore, e-commerce marketplaces need to switch to a mobile-first strategy in place.
+However, launching a mobile app is not the only way to adopt a mobile-first strategy.
+There are several countries where internet penetration is still in adolescence.
+In such regions, consumer use low-end devices which makes it difficult for a mobile app to function properly.
 This is where PWA comes to the rescue and can help you improve your business.

-The fact of the matter is that progressive web apps are the future of mobile web.
-Earlier online businesses were trying to offer a similar experience on desktops as well as mobile devices.
-Now with consumers getting used to mobile apps, online businesses are shifting their focus on enhancing the user experience on mobile websites and making it similar to that of mobile apps.
+It is safe to say that Progressive Web Apps are the future of mobile web.
+Earlier, online businesses were trying to offer a similar experience on desktops as well as mobile devices.
+Now with consumers getting used to mobile apps, online businesses are shifting their focus on enhancing the user experience on mobile websites by adding a mobile app like feel to them.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.